.NET

 Error handling

-When your EPOS cannot process a request while implementing the ITablesAPIServer
+When your EPOS cannot process a request while implementing the ITablesAPIServer interface, it's important it returns the

-correct TablesErrorCode
+correct TablesErrorCode.

 The TablesException